bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/users/get-business-bceid-user.md

-# getAzureIDIRUsers
+# getBusinessBCeIDUser

-The `getAzureIDIRUsers` function is used to get Azure IDIR users based on a query from your integration in Common Hosted Single Sign-on service.
+The `getBusinessBCeIDUser` function is used to get a Business BCeID user from your integration in Common Hosted Single Sign-on service.

 !!! warning "Reminder"
     This function is asynchronous and must be awaited in order to get a response.